Universal transition of spectral fluctuation in particle-hole symmetric system

 The limiting values of ensemble averaged $ \tilde{r}_i $, denoted henceforth by $\langle\tilde{r}_i\rangle$ for integrable and chaotic systems are as follows \cite{atas2013distribution}:

-We study energy resolved $\langle\tilde{r}_i\rangle$ to bring a fore the energy dependence of nature of spectrum, moreover, it is sufficient to study the positive half of the spectrum due to particle-hole symmetry.
-Figure~\ref{fig-re} depicts the variation of $\langle\tilde{r}_i\rangle$ as a function of $\log(e_i)$ where $e_i$ varies from center to the edge of the spectrum.
+We study energy resolved $\langle\tilde{r}_i\rangle$ to bring a fore the energy dependence of nature of spectrum.
+Figure~\ref{fig-re} depicts the variation of $\langle\tilde{r}_i\rangle$ as a function of $\log(e_i)$ where $e_i$ varies from center to the edge of the spectrum since it is sufficient to consider either half of the spectrum due to particle-hole symmetry.
 For different ensembles, the variation of $\langle\tilde{r}_i\rangle$ is different and also with the change of the value of the variance of the matrix elements distribution, dependence of $\langle\tilde{r}_i\rangle$ on the energy changes.
 Commensurate with the general belief, edge is behaving more like an integrable spectrum while bulk is similar to chaotic despite choosing a purely chaotic ensemble.
 But what is more interesting is the dependence on the variances \textit{i.e.} ensemble constraints.